ponyochan/ponyochan/README.md

-- 👋 Hi, I’m @ponyochan
+- 👋 Hi, I’m @ponyochan.
-- 👀 I’m interested in meeting new ideas and explore
+- 👀 I’m interested in meeting new ideas and explore.
-- 🌱 I’m currently learning c++ with stl
+- 🌱 I’m currently learning c++ with stl.
-- 💞️ I’m looking to collaborate on cp
+- 💞️ I’m looking to collaborate in cp.
 - 📫 How to reach me

 <!---